intchanter/Skyblock-CE/README.rst

  $ pip install -r requirements2.txt

-4. Run the build script
+4a.
+Run the build script

+ $ ./build.py

+4b.
+(Optional, only for distribution) Run the zip script

- $ python build.py
+ $ ./zip.sh

 5. Realize that installing pymclevel didn't grab its required minecraft.yaml and manually download it into the library directory in the virtualenv.
 Duplicate the effort for classic.yaml, indev.yaml, pocket.yaml, ...